sebglazebrook/aliases/README.md

 Do the normal things, fork the code and make a PR.

-We use docker containers so we can share the same development environment.Some aliases are in this repository to help you to get up to speed.Here the list:
+We use docker containers so we can share the same development environment.
+Some aliases are in this repository to help you to get up to speed.
+Here the list:
 - ``release`` - generates a new release given the version-number
 - ``run-tests`` - run all the tests
 - ``workspace`` - connect to docker environment (uses the alias ``docker-machine-name`` to get it)